 - Proctoscopy: it is a medical procedure in which a proctologist inserts a proctoscope, i.e., a hollow tube into the anal canal to examine the rectum, anal cavity, and colon.

 - Sigmoidoscopy: it is a medical process that helps the Proctologist view the lower third of the colon, which is also named a sigmoid colon.

 Proctologists can also perform several different procedures, including robotic surgery and laparoscopy.

-When to see a proctologist
+When should one see a proctologist

 It is not necessary to see a colorectal surgeon until another physician refers you.
 However, if you are having any of the following symptoms, you should seek medical advice.

 - Anal bumps and warts.